 - Supporting businesses to promote human rights and to contribute to peace and human development in complex settings

-- Tools and methods to enhance “community voice”- especially vulnerable groups- in areas were natural resources companies operate
+- Tools and methods to enhance “community voice”- especially vulnerable groups- in areas where natural resources companies operate

-- Facilitating dialogue between actors to enhance business positive contribution to society
+- Facilitating dialogue between actors to enhance positive contributions by business to society